prathamranjan05/smartvendor/README.md

 ## 🚀 Live Demo

-You can view the live deployed version of our project here:
+You can view the live-deployed version of our project here:
+(NOTE: Use any 10-digit phone number and any 4-digit otp at the login page)

 **[https://smart-vendor.netlify.app/](https://smart-vendor.netlify.app/)**

-(NOTE: Use any 10-digit phone number and any 4-digit otp at the login page)
 ---

 ## 🌟 About The Project